rithinskaria/azurerm-scripts/README.md

 ## About Scripts

-Some simple PS Scripts to download reports for Azure Active Directory, if you need more complexity use commands like:
+Some simple PS Scripts to download reports for Azure Active Directory and other operations

-`$Excel = New-Object -ComObject Excel.Application` <br>
-`$Workbook = $Excel.Workbooks.Open($FilePath), for creating a single spreadsheet`

 Can be used to: